vinhta1/Obsidian-Repository/Eberron/To Be Named/Session 01/Scene 1 - The Chase.md

 # Dezina Museum of Antiquities (University District)
 *TRUE*

+"Attached to Morgrave University, this building displays the relics recovered on the university's many expeditions."

 >[!info]  Ebian's Objective
 >Ebian has two goals:
 >- Destroy some of the Draconic display cases, including the one that holds the ritual dagger.